 The week in photos, because it’s a holiday and I posted this weekend and want to say in the flow.
 First up is tennis, obviously.
 No matches this week due to rainouts, so just practice, practice, lessons, practice.
 I did have some social wellness insights though, but just a head up — you may not like them if you are a text message tyrant.

-I tend to agree with people who take a hard stand on choosing not to return text messages.
-Text messaging should be optional for everyone.
-The fact that we own cell phones does not obligate us to receive or return text messages.
-None of us should be required to submit to the tyranny of texting to stay in good graces.
+I understand there are people who take a hard stance on choosing not to return casual text messages.
+For them, text messaging is optional.
+The fact that they own cell phones does not obligate them to receive or return text messages and they do not believe anyone should be required to submit to the tyranny of texting to stay in good graces.
 I confess it took me a while to come around on this one.
-I got miffed many times when folks ignored/didn’t respond to my text messages until I understood how intrusive it is.
+I got miffed many times when folks ignored/didn’t respond to my text messages until I understood how intrusive it is for them.
 How insensitive it can be when people need down-time or a break, how pressurizing; I didn’t realize this at first.
 And I don’t mean a delayed response, I mean no response at all.
 It took some time to understand why people who like or even love me might not want to text with me whenever I feel like it.

 However, I did think of an exception this week.
 We should still respond to personal invitations sent by text message.
 The second exception might possibly be an apology but I’m a little conflicted on the appropriateness of apologizing via text message.
 Surely this would be a last resort, or perhaps given by text to hasten it if a timely apology would make a difference to the receiver.
 But even so, I do believe it is a good social wellness practice to respond in some way.
 Don’t ignore any apology, folks.
 Don’t let that dead silence poison the exchange of an honest, heartful offering, even if it’s a lame-ass text message.
 If you are not ready to accept it, at least acknowledge it.